sibvisions/reactUI.styleexample/src/readme-files/css-variables/color-schemes/README.md

 ## Corporation-Menu Variables
 Variable | Description
 --- | ---
-corp-menu-background | The background-color of the corporation-menu's menubar corp-menu-hover-background | The hover background-color of the corporation-menu's menubar corp-menu-text-color | The text-color of the corporation-menu's menubar corp-menu-submenu-background | The background-color of the submenu (clicking corporation-menu) corp-menu-item-hover-background | The hover background-color when a menuitem is hovered corp-menu-item-hover-text-color | The hover text-color when a menuitem is hovered corp-menu-speeddial-background | The background-color of the corporation-menu speeddial corp-menu-speeddial-color | The text-color of the corporation-menu speeddial corp-menu-speeddial-shadow | The shadow of the corporation-menu speeddial
+menubar-background | The background-color of the corporation-menu's menubar menubar-hover-background | The hover background-color of the corporation-menu's menubar menubar-text-color | The text-color of the corporation-menu's menubar menubar-submenu-background | The background-color of the submenu (clicking corporation-menu) menubar-item-hover-background | The hover background-color when a menuitem is hovered menubar-item-hover-text-color | The hover text-color when a menuitem is hovered corp-menu-speeddial-background | The background-color of the corporation-menu speeddial corp-menu-speeddial-color | The text-color of the corporation-menu speeddial corp-menu-speeddial-shadow | The shadow of the corporation-menu speeddial